 The Mac Terminal is a command-line interface for the macOS.
 Mac Terminal is typically used by network administrators and advanced technical users who want to initiate an action that is not supported by the operating system's graphical user interface.

-With Mac Terminal, you can recover permanently deleted files, but this method can only use to recover deleted files from Mac Trash.
+You can recover permanently deleted files in Mac Terminal, but this method can only use to recover deleted files from Mac Trash.
 Follow the steps below one by one, and you can't go wrong.

 Step 1.
 Go to "Applications" > "Utilities" > double-click on "Terminal" to open the application.

 Step 2.
-Type in the following Terminal command: cd Trash, then hit the "Return".
+Type in the following Terminal command: cd Trash, then hit "Return".